poig/Qc_book_list/README.md

 - Math: First linear algebra and probability.
 Later my preferences would be to learn some group and representation theory, random matrix theory, and functional analysis, but eventually, most fields of math overlap with quantum information, and other researchers may emphasize different areas of math.
 - Computer Science: Most theory topics are relevant although are less crucial at first: i.e. algorithms, cryptography, information theory, error-correcting codes, optimization, complexity, and machine learning.
 If you haven't had any CS theory exposure, undergrad algorithms are a good place to start because they will show you CS-theory ways of thinking, including ideas like the asymptotic analysis.

+### 💪 Good Exercise:
+- [Xanadu Quantum Codebook](https://codebook.xanadu.ai/) by Catalina Albornoz, Guillermo Alonso, Mikhail Andrenkov, and more. it is a fantastic codebook that gives you a good basic understanding of quantum computing, you should go over it before going for more exercise or content, if you get stuck hard check the [walkthrough from Owen Lockwood](https://youtube.com/playlist?list=PL91jA61XuCIB-4giBW3Hs-We1FE-fUxPV).
+- [IBM Quantum Challenge](https://github.com/search?q=org%3Aqiskit-community+quantum+challenge&type=repositories) by the qiskit community, each year has a different topic, where you can learn more about quantum computing, if you need help, go to qiskit slack, each challenge has different channels, where you can search for previous hints or questions asked.
+- [QOSF Monthly Challenges](https://github.com/qosf/monthly-challenges) by qosf contributor, contains a lot of challenges and interesting topics in quantum computing.

+### 🎓 Certificate:
+- [IBM Certified Quantum Computation using Qiskit v2.X Developer - Associate](https://www.ibm.com/training/certification/ibm-certified-quantum-computation-using-qiskit-v2x-developer-associate-C9008400), you can find all kinds of exam related resources and information from [qiskit slack channel](https://qisk.it/join-slack) #qiskit-cert-exam, this certificate proven yourself able to demonstrates fundamental knowledge of quantum computing concepts and is able to express them using the qiskit open sources SDK.
+This also open opportunity for you to be tier-1 [qiskit-advocate](https://www.ibm.com/quantum/qiskit#advocates).

 ### 🤔 intermediate level:
 - [**2020 Qiskit Global Summer School on Quantum Computing and Quantum Hardware**](https://qiskit.org/learn/summer-school/introduction-to-quantum-computing-and-quantum-hardware-2020) by qiskit team, it introduce the key quantum algorithms and thier implementations using quantum circuits, as well as the quantum hardware is designed o run these algorihtms.
-- **Quantum computer science** an introduction-Cambridge University Press (2007) by N. David Mermin, you will learn what quantum computer doing, and why is it important.
+- **Quantum computer science** an introduction Cambridge University Press (2007) by N. David Mermin, you will learn what quantum computer doing, and why is it important.
-- [**Introduction to Quantum Mechanics**](https://ia904607.us.archive.org/3/items/introduction-to-solid-state-physics-by-charles-kittel-urdukutabkhanapk.blogspot.com/Uploaded%20-%2031-03-2021/Physics%20%286%29-21-3-2021/Introduction%20to%20Quantum%20Mechanics%20by%20David%20J.%20Griffiths%20And%20Darrell%20F.%20Schroeter%20_%28urdukutabkhanapk.blogspot.com%29.pdf) by David J. Griffiths, Darrell F. Schroeter, a good introduction to QM.
+- **Introduction to Quantum Mechanics** by David J. Griffiths, Darrell F. Schroeter, a good introduction to QM.
-- [**Quantum Computation and Quantum Information**_ 10th Anniversary Edition-Cambridge University Press (2011)](https://archive.org/details/QuantumComputationAndQuantumInformation10thAnniversaryEdition/page/n533/mode/2up) by  Michael A. Nielsen, Isaac L. Chuang, the bible of quantum computing.
+- **Quantum Computation and Quantum Information** 10th Anniversary Edition Cambridge University Press (2011) by  Michael A. Nielsen, Isaac L. Chuang, the bible of quantum computing.
 - **Picturing Quantum Processes** Cambridge University Press by B Coecke, explain quantum processing with diagrammatic language.
 - [**Picturing Quantum Software**: An Introduction to the ZX-Calculus and Quantum Compilation](https://github.com/zxcalc/book) by Aleks Kissinger and John van de Wetering, talk about the practical application of zx-calculus.
 - [**Lecture Notes on Quantum Algorithms**](https://www.cs.umd.edu/~amchilds/qa/) by Andrew Childs, explain deeper broader into quantum algorithms.